How to carry out Fire Risk Assessments

 Veteran Fire Safety are proud to be a BAFE SP205 3rd party accredited company as a fire safety provider, certified to ensure quality and competence to help meet your fire safety obligations.
 We would always advise that you are using a competent provider by using a BAFE registered company.

-In order to carry out a Fire Risk Assessment, we suggest following these five key steps:
+In order to carry out a Fire Risk Assessment, we suggest following these key steps:

 Fire Hazards